AI-generated text boundary detection with RoFT: Approach

-We consider boundary detection as a time series classification problem.
-For every text, we slide a window of $H = 20$ tokens (step size $S = 5$) over the RoBERTa token embeddings and calculate the intrinsic dimension (PHD) of the points within the window \citep{schweinhart2020fractal}.
-These time series are then classified using a support vector classifier equipped with the global alignment kernel (GAK) function \citep{cuturi2011fast}.

-\paragraph{Boundary detection via binary classification.} Another approach involves revisiting the standard task of artificial text detection.
-Specifically, we train a binary classifier to distinguish between \emph{fake} and \emph{natural} text atop a specific predictor.
-For the base predictor, we employ intrinsic dimensionality calculated over a sliding window of $20$ tokens.
-The TLE intrinsic dimension estimator was chosen due to its robust performance on small data samples \citep{amsaleg:hal-02125331}.
+\textbf{Topological binary classification}.
+In this approach, we train a binary classifier to distinguish between \emph{fake} and \emph{natural} text atop a specific predictor.
+For the base predictor, we employ intrinsic dimensionality calculated over a sliding window of $H = 20$ tokens (step size $S = 5$)\footnote{Stride size 5 was chosen empirically after the preliminary experiments.
+In these preliminary experiments we found out that for smaller stride sizes the series became too long for the Time Series SVM algorithm, and it wasn't able to converge.}.
+The TLE (tight local) intrinsic dimension estimator was chosen due to its robust performance on small data samples; window size $20$ was taken directly from \citet{amsaleg:hal-02125331}, as the authors claim that their algorithm is stable enough “for `tight' localities consisting of as few as 20 sample points”.
 For the base classifier, we use gradient boosting trees \citep{friedman2000greedy, FRIEDMAN2002367}.

-To translate probabilities predicted with a binary classifier into a specific boundary that distinguishes natural text from fake text, we employ the following estimator: the final label is determined by maximizing $\y \mapsto \argmax_{I \in \mathcal{I}} s_{I}(\y, \x)$, where the score function $s_{I}$ is defined as $s_I(\y, \x) = - \sum_{j}^n I^{j}_\y \log \hat{p}(\x^j)$, and $\hat{p}(\x)$ are predictions from the base binary classifier.
-In this context, we use a binary indicator set $I \in \mathbf{1}^{n}$ consisting of two consecutive chunks: a chunk of $k$ zeros followed by another chunk of $n-k$ ones.
-This emulates all possible $n$ ground truth label scenarios in our dataset.
+To translate probabilities predicted with a binary classifier into a specific boundary that separates real and fake text, we determine the final label by maximizing $\y \mapsto \argmax_{I \in \mathcal{I}} s_{I}(\y, \x)$, where the score function $s_{I}$ is defined as $s_I(\y, \x) = - \sum_{j}^n I^{j}_\y \log \hat{p}(\x^j)$, and $\hat{p}(\x)$ are predictions from the base binary classifier.
+In this context, we use a binary indicator set $I \in \mathbf{1}^{n}$ consisting of a chunk of $k$ zeros followed by another chunk of $n-k$ ones.
+This method is called ``TLE + TS Binary'' in the tables.